 - Chocolate Chip and Pecan Pie

-quick tips for making the best chocolate chip muffins
+quick tips for making the best homemade chocolate chip muffins

 - If not using cupcake/muffin liners, make sure to spray the muffin tin generously with a flour-based baking spray.